shaharoded/TAKAutomator/README.md

 NOTE: When defining new templates validation problems might happen in TAKok, as it will sometime fail to find the actual value in the XML to compare against the Excel, which will result in a warning that is not true.
 This happens because the validation function fails to correctly retrieve all of the values that should appear in the template from the generated TAK.
 These TAKs will be saved with the prefix _VALIDATE_ so you can manually monitor them.
 In order to solve locally, you'll need to update the param `ValidatorConfig.SPECIAL_FIELD_MAP` that contains direct paths to these problematic attributes.

 ## Notes
-- Templates are stored under `tak_templates/` and must match Excel concept types
+- Templates are stored under `tak_templates/` and must match Excel concept types (sheet names)
 - The generated XMLs are validated using the schema provided in ValidatorConfig.SCHEMA_PATH

 ## GIT Commit Tips